department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - findings.md

 ## Key Findings
-1. Participants demonstrated that they understood what the mobile can do and were able to describe a situation in their life where they imagined they could use the VA mobile app home screen to help.
+1. Participants demonstrated that they understood what the VA mobile app can do and were able to describe a specific situation in their life where they imagined they could use the VA mobile app home screen to help them.

 2. All participants recognized that the Activity modules on the home screen displayed their personalized information and seemed to understand that the description text on each module indicated that something that was “in-flight,” however, not all participants described the presence of the Activity module itself as indicating that something was an “in-flight task.”